Ginger Snaps Baking Affairs

 • Preheat the oven to 350 degrees.
 Line an 8×8-inch baking pan with foil, allowing a little to come up the sides.
 Then spray the sides of the pan and the foil with non-stick spray.

-• Shortbread Crust: In a medium-sized bowl, whisk together the flour, melted butter, powdered sugar, vanilla extract, and salt with a wooden or plastic spoon.
+• In a medium-sized bowl, whisk together the flour, melted butter, powdered sugar, vanilla extract, and salt with a wooden or plastic spoon.
 Press the dough into the prepared pan with your fingers and bake for 16-20 minutes or until the edges start to turn light brown.

 • When the crust is done, reduce the oven temperature to 325 degrees.
-Pour the lemon filling over the hot crust and bake for 15-18 minutes or until the middle is set and does not jiggle when you move the pan.
-Let the lemon bars cool at room temperature for 1 hour, then place them into the refrigerator to cool for another 2 hours.
+Pour the lime filling over the hot crust and bake for 15-18 minutes or until the middle is set and does not jiggle when you move the pan.
+Let the bars cool at room temperature for 1 hour, then place them into the refrigerator to cool for another 2 hours.

 • Once the bars are completely set and cooled, use the extra foil that is along the sides of the pan to pull the bars out.
 Dust the bars with powdered sugar and cut into bars.
 Use a butter knife or a serrated knife to cleanly cut the bars.
 Wipe the knife clean after each cut.